-Enjoy Cycling?
-Bobby's Bike Hike offers you the chance to see Chicago's major attractions on an informative cycling tour.
-They offer a variety of tours including the 'Lakefront Neighborhoods Tour', 'Kids Edition' and 'City Lights at Night Tour'.
-The tours are leisurely paced, so you don't have to worry about not being able to keep up with the cycling group.
-The cycles provided are 'Schwinn Beach Cruisers' and helmets are also offered.
-People of all ages will enjoy these tours and it is a great and informative way to experience the sights and sounds of the city of Chicago.
+Whether a cycling enthusiast or not, Bobby's Bike Hike is a brilliant way to see Chicago's major attractions on an informative cycling tour.
+With a good variety of tours available, including the 'Lakefront Neighborhoods Bike Tour' and 'Chicago’s Ultimate City Bike Tour', there is something for everyone.
+These tours are leisurely paced, so you need not worry about being unable to keep up with the cycling group.
+Bobby’s Bike Hike provides a range of bikes to choose from and also offers helmets.
+People of all ages will enjoy these tours as it is a fantastic and informative way to experience the sights and sounds of the city.

 Cloud Gate is an iconic Chicago sculpture located in Millennium Park.
 Designed by artist Anish Kapoor, its highly reflective surface appears to be seamless but is actually made up of 168 stainless steel plates that were welded together.
 Its legume-like shape has earned it the nickname "The Bean" among Chicago residents.
 It is interesting to note that a massive droplet of liquid mercury is the inspiration for this structure which tends to spark curiosity among visitors.
 The Bean is a must-see attraction while in downtown.
 Admire the unique structure and make sure you take a picture with this architectural marvel for social media.